Jitter Mode Setup (Advanced tab)

 • Remove Custom Jitter Value

 In the measurement pane, an asterisk is shown next to the RJ (rms) measurement results warning you that the measurement result has been modified.
-Above the table the annotation RJ Compensation: lists the entered value.
+Above the panel the annotation RJ Compensation: lists the entered value.

 Use this setting to remove intrinsic oscilloscope jitter from the measurement results.
 Every jitter measurement, whether performed on a scope, TIA, or BERT, includes a component of jitter that has been generated by the measurement instrument itself.
 This is often referred to as intrinsic jitter.
 The RJ result is an RSS sum of RJ from the instrument and Device Under Test (DUT):